Linkin Park Members Pay Tribute To Chester Bennington On Anniversary Of Singer's Death

 At the end of the letter, the rock outfit added the phone number for the Suicide Prevention Lifeline, 1-800-273-TALK, for those that may need help.

-The tweet also included the hashtag “#MakeChesterProud.”
+The tweet also included a unique hashtag:

-Co-frontman Shinoda expressed his own sorrow in an additional post featuring a cassette labeled “XERO — Rough Mixes,” which was the name the band went by in its earliest incarnation and also the title of their 1996 4-track demo.
+Co-frontman Shinoda expressed his own sorrow in an additional post, featuring a cassette labeled “XERO — Rough Mixes,” which was the name the band went by in its earliest incarnation, and was also the title of their 1996 4-track demo.

 “No photo is the right photo, no words are the right words.
 I’ve spent the morning revisiting old memories,” he wrote on Instagram.